earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Hegel, G. W. F. _Lectures on the Philosophy of World History_.
 Translated by H. B. Nisbet.
 Cambridge University Press, 1975.

 * ⎯⎯⎯. *Philosophy of Right*.
 Translated by S.W Dyde.
 Kitchener, Ontario: Batoche Books, 2001.

+* Hume, David.
+"Of the Standard of Taste."
+Last accessed, Spring 2012. `http://en.wikisource.org/wiki/Of_the_Standard_of_Taste`.

+* Jencks, Charles A. _The Language of Post-Modern Architecture_.
+New York: Rizzoli, 1977.

 * Kant, Immanuel. _Critique of Judgment_.
 Translated by Werner S. Pluhar.
 Indianapolis: Hackett, 1987.